 These are the main elements that focus only on Jesus towards His suffering and the result of reminiscing His existence:

-- Cross – The cross in which Jesus Christ died as a symbol of salvation and redemption.
-The older name is called The Latin Cross (longer upright and shorter crossbar) a usual symbol of Passion of Christ.
+- Cross – The cross on which Jesus Christ died is a symbol of salvation and redemption.
+The older name is called The Latin Cross (longer upright and shorter crossbar) a usual symbol of the Passion of Christ.
 The greatest manifestations of faith, hope, and love (1 Corinthians 13:13).

 - Hot Cross Buns – The Greek word “boun” refers to a cake ceremonial or circular and offered to the Gods.
-It is also part of a symbol as a superstition of being baked on Good Friday.
+Therefore, it is also part of a symbol as a superstition of being baked on Good Friday.